meixinchoy/simple-cloudinary-CRUD/README.md

 ## Storing Images using Nodejs, Multer, Cloudinary and MongoDB

-This is a simple Nodejs app that demonstrates the use of Multer, Cloudinary and MongoDB such that one is able to store their images in the cloud.
+This is a simple Nodejs app that demonstrates the use of Multer, Cloudinary and MongoDB such that one is able to store their images on the cloud.

 ### run this app